cartrleitch/blackjackServer/README.md

 Get URL instead of IP

-Run on cloud somehow idk you can't do Linux so figure it out
+Run on raspberry pi or something somehow idk you can't do Linux so figure it out